Family Law

 What is CGT rollover relief?

-• the asset is transferred between parties to a marriage or a de facto relationship or from a company or a trust to one of the parties (but be wary of Division 7A of the Income Tax Assessment Act 1936 [see below]); and
+• the asset is transferred between parties to a marriage or a de facto relationship or from a company or a trust to one of the parties; and

 Will CGT be included in the property pool?

-The case of Rosati and Rosati set out the principles as to whether CGT should be taken into account in valuing an asset in a family law property settlement.
+The case of Rosati and Rosati sets out the circumstances in which CGT should be taken into account in valuing an asset in a family law property settlement.

 Income tax – deemed dividends

-In some cases, a party to a family law property settlement may be treated as having received a dividend.
-This can happen if a shareholder receives an asset from a private company.
-The party who is treated as having received the dividend may be liable to pay tax on the dividend.
+If a party to a family law property settlement receives an asset as a shareholder from a private company, they may be treated as having received a dividend and liable to pay tax on the dividend.

 Goods and services tax (GST)